dstnbrkr/componentkit/_docs/pass-in-component-actions.md

 ---
 Follow this simple rule: `CKComponentAction` selectors should be implemented in the same file they are referenced.

 The following counterexample establishes a hidden coupling between the parent and child component.
-If another component tries to use `CKChildComponent` or if the method is renamed in `CKParentComponent`, it will crash at runtime.
+If another component tries to use `ChildComponent` or if the method is renamed in `ParentComponent`, it will crash at runtime.

 {% highlight objc++ cssclass=redhighlight %}
-@implementation CKParentComponent
+@implementation ParentComponent
 + (instancetype)new
 {
-  return [super newWithComponent:[CKChildComponent new]];
+  return [super newWithComponent:[ChildComponent new]];
 }

 - (void)someAction:(CKComponent *)sender